Travel Nurse Packing Tips and Checklist

 Once you’ve established the items you always bring with you, settle into a packing routine.
 Always group items together the same way, put the same label on the box or pack certain items in the same bag every time.
 Once you’ve settled into a routine, packing will become faster and unpacking will be more organized as you’ll quickly be able to sort and setup everything you brought.

-Keep items that go in the same room in caboodles, small Tupperwares, organizers or any other type of closing case, zipper bag or compartment container.
+Stay organized by separating items in packing cubes.
+You could also keep items that go in the same room in organizers or any other type of closing case, zipper bag or compartment container.
 Storing similar items in confined spaces is an easy way to always know where everything is.
 Plastic stacking drawers are particularly useful because the can be used individually or set up as a tower and come in small and large sizes to meet a variety of storage and organization needs.
 Label the face of the drawers or container lids to make it easy to tell the contents at a glance.

 Keeping everything in containers is also helpful when packing – all you have to do is secure the containers shut and pack them in their designated bag or box.
 Then unpacking and setting up is quick and easy.